-- Kikino Métis Settlement v Métis Settlements Appeal Tribunal, 2013 ABCA 151, successfully represented a Métis Settlement community in an appeal concerning the degree of deference owed to decisions of an elected Settlement Council.
+- Kikino Métis Settlement v Métis Settlements Appeal Tribunal, 2013 ABCA 151, successfully represented a Métis Settlement in an appeal concerning the degree of deference owed to decisions of an elected Settlement Council.

 - Smith v.
 Alliance Pipeline Ltd., 2011 SCC 7, successfully represented a landowner before the Supreme Court of Canada regarding a dispute under the National Energy Board Act.